For best experience please turn on javascript and use a modern browser!

 Events

-The group meets every two weeks, which are dedicated to presentation and discussion of typological data, hypotheses, and discussion of draft versions of the joint major article that is envisaged as the deliverable of this group's activities.
+The group meets every two weeks, which are dedicated to presentation and discussion of typological data, hypotheses, and discussion of draft versions of ‘ a joint edited volume to be published by John Benjamins Publishing Company in the series Typological Studies in Language.

 Coordinator and group members